litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - for iOS, background processing using a very limited thread pool (only one thread working at a time);
 - for Windows "Universal" (8.1), no background processing (for future consideration).

-# Sample with PRAGMA feature
+## Sample with PRAGMA feature

-This is a pretty strong test: first we create a table and add a single entry, then query the count to check if the item was inserted as expected.
+First we create a table and add a single entry, then query the count to check if the item was inserted as expected.
 Note that a new transaction is created in the middle of the first callback.

 ```js
 // Wait for Cordova to load